 If the loan amount, interest rate, or fee amount changes, the lender must provide the corrected information to the borrower.
 A guarantor may assist the lender with making corrected disclosures by providing a corrected guarantee disclosure to the lender to forward to the borrower.

 [HEA §433(a); §682.205(a) through (c) and (e) through (gh)]

-Required Lender Disclosures before Disbursement
+Required Disclosures by Lenders Before Disbursement

 The Common Manual has been revised by adding the following required initial disclosures by lenders: